British Columbia Teachers' Federation: 2005 contract dispute

 Since 1992, contract negotiations for BC public school teachers have been on a province-wide basis, negotiating a single contract with the British Columbia Public School Employers' Association (BCPSEA).
 Since that time, each contract has been legislated into law by the government of the day because the teachers and the employers have failed to reach an agreement.

 Negotiations began between the teachers and the BCPSEA after the contract expired in June 2004.
-Relations between the BCTF and the BC Liberal government were acrimonious, with the government's policy of wage freezes and the BCTF's negative advertising campaign during the May 2001 election.
-After winning, the BC Liberals made good on an election promise to make public education an essential service, limiting the level of job action that the BCTF could take during a collective bargaining dispute, which would also limit the labour rights of the BCTF.

 Without a contract at the beginning of the new school year, negotiations soured and an agreement was unlikely.
 To pressure the BCPSEA and the government to capitulate on wage and classroom size demands, on September 27, over 88 per cent of 31,740 teachers voted to begin job action by withdrawing supervisory and administrative duties.
 Without successful contract negotiation, more severe action would begin on October 11.

 With negotiations derailed and a strike imminent, the government introduced legislation on October 5 to extend the previous contract through the end of the school year—June 2006—at which time the across-the-board wage freeze would be revisited.
 After a filibuster by the official opposition BC NDP, Bill 12 passed on October 7.
 Furthermore, the BCPSEA successfully applied to the British Columbia Labour Relations Board (BCLRB) to deem any strike action illegal.

 The BCTF held an emergency vote to carry out the strike despite the BCLRB ruling, with 90.5 per cent of the participating members voting in favour of proceeding with protest action.